-For more news and analysis on these and other weapons-related security issues, consider subscribing to ACA’s monthly journal Arms Control Today.
-Available in print/digital and digital-only subscriptions.
+For more news and analysis on these and other weapons-related security issues, consider subscribing to ACA’s monthly journal Arms Control Today, which is available in print/digital and digital-only editions.

 - the Editors at Arms Control Today

 March 11: OMB Releases Details on Fiscal 2015 Budget Request

 The Office of Management and Budget is due to provide additional program specific details regarding the annual federal budget through the OMB website.
 Based on details that emerged from last week’s initial budget roll out, the Obama administration’s budget request calls for increased funding for projects to replace U.S. nuclear weapons delivery systems and it reduces funding for key nuclear nonproliferation programs.

 For an analysis of the Pentagon budget request for nuclear weapons delivery systems and options for reducing costs, see “The Nuclear Triad, for Less,” by Tom Z. Collina.

 March 12: President Obama Meets with Ukrainian PM Yatsnyuk at the White House

 President Barack Obama will meet this week with Ukrainian Prime Minister Arseniy Yatsenyuk in a show of U.S. support for Ukraine’s fledgling new government.
 According to the White House, the Yatsenyuk meeting will focus on options to peacefully resolve Russia’s military invention in the Ukrainian region of Crimea.